raspdevpy/ccdoc/guide/Request/httpRequest.md

 for example: `Content-Type: application/json`

 ### Timeout
-$httpRequest will timeout after 1 minute, for tier 4+ it will timeout after 30 minutes.
+request will timeout after 1 minute, for tier 4+ it will timeout after 30 minutes.

 ### Example (Sending JSON Request):
 <discord-messages>